MicrosoftDocs/bot-docs/articles/debug-bots-locally-vscode.md

 ![Step 1: Launch VS Code](~/media/debug-vscode/builder-debug-step1.png)

 ## Launch your bot
 The ConsoleConnector example illustrates running a bot on multiple platforms which is the key to debugging your bot locally.
 To debug locally you need a version of your bot that can run from a console window using the [ConsoleConnector][ConsoleConnector] class.
-For the TodoBot we can run it locally by launching the textBot.js class.
+You can run the  ConsoleConnector example locally by launching the app.js class.
 To debug this class using VS Code, launch Node.js with the `\-\-debug-brk` flag, which causes it to immediately break.
 From a console window, type `node \-\-debug-brk textBot.js`.

 ![Step 2: Launch Bot](~/media/debug-vscode/builder-debug-step2.png)